AlexandreCantin/preact-forms-helper/README.md

  **Important :**
 The library make the connection between between the form class property and the input by using the input _name_ attribute.
 As you can see, we got `firstname: { validators: [...] }` and `<input type="text" name="firstname" />`.
-If you want to use different name between the property and the input, _validateField_ accepts a third argument : `onInput={validateField(this, form, 'myCustomPropertyName')}`
+If you want to use different name between the property and the input, _validateField_ accepts a third argument : `onInput={validateField(this.forceUpdate, form, 'myCustomPropertyName')}`

 To finish, you can check global state of the form by using `this.state.form.isValid()`
 ```